breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 I had a productive first year at CWT.
 I got the LSAT score I needed, I secured some strong recommendations, and I feel like I got an excellent window into the industry.

 After all that, I was dismayed to admit: I didn't want to be a lawyer.
 While I liked many of the people I met at CWT, the lifestyle of the profession did _not_ appeal to me.

-I felt like I would need to change my personality to suit the profession, rather than being who I wanted to be.
+As someone who self-identifies as "quirky" at minimum, I felt like I would need to drastically alter my personality to suit the profession.
+Even more frightening: I thought I might be capable of doing that.
+What a terrible fate.

 Back to square one.
 My paralegal job felt like a dead-end and law school felt like an expensive mistake.
 What to do?